CIEHF/.github/profile/README.md

 ### Scripts
 <img src="https://github.com/CIEHF/.github/blob/main/profile/scriptsLogo.png" alt="" width="75" align="right" />

-- <a href="https://github.com/CABAH/holoflow">holoflow</a>: Bioinformatics pipeline for hologenomics data generation and analysis
-- <a href="https://github.com/CABAH/Inferring-networks-and-modelling-trophic-cascades/tree/master">Inferring-networks-and-modelling-trophic-cascades</a>: Scripts and data associated with the paper: Sahul’s megafauna species were vulnerable to plant-community changes due to their position in the trophic network
-- <a href="https://github.com/CABAH/MegafaunaSusceptibility">MegafaunaSusceptibility</a>: R code for building stochastic demographic models of extinct megafauna of Sahul
-- <a href="https://github.com/CABAH/Predator-prey-ABM">Predator-prey-ABM</a>: code and simulation data for agent-based model in paper: Habitat features and performance interact to determine the outcomes of terrestrial predator–prey pursuits
-- <a href="https://github.com/CABAH/SahulHumanSpread">SahulHumanSpread</a>: Code and data files necessary for reproducing cellular-automaton model of human spread across Sahul
-- <a href="https://github.com/CABAH/SEOZ_megafauna_extirpation">SEOZ_megafauna_extirpation</a>: Inferring spatio-temporal trajectories of megafauna extirpations (local extinction) and initial human colonisation in southeastern Australia
+- <a href="https://github.com/CIEHF/AusIndigN">holoflow</a>: Estimating the size of the pre-colonial Indigenous population in Australia and the aftermath of European invasion

 ### Learning resources
 <img src="https://github.com/CIEHF/.github/blob/main/profile/learningLogo.png" alt="" width="75" align="right" />

-- <a href="https://github.com/CABAH/assignDOI">assignDOI</a>: Assign a digital object identifier (DOI) to your Github repository
+- <a href="https://github.com/CIEHF/assignDOI">assignDOI</a>: Assign a digital object identifier (DOI) to your Github repository
-- <a href="https://github.com/CABAH/FAIR_Workshop_github">FAIR_Workshop_github</a>: A repository for practising the basic use of Github
+- <a href="https://github.com/CIEHF/FAIR_Workshop_github">FAIR_Workshop_github</a>: A repository for practising the basic use of Github
-- <a href="https://github.com/CABAH/learningRresources">learningRresources</a>: Various online & other resources for learning and improving skills in the R programming language
+- <a href="https://github.com/CIEHF/learningRresources">learningRresources</a>: Various online & other resources for learning and improving skills in the R programming language
-- <a href="https://github.com/CABAH/learningPythonResources">learningPythonResources</a>: Various online & other resources for learning and improving skills in the Python programming language
+- <a href="https://github.com/CIEHF/learningPythonResources">learningPythonResources</a>: Various online & other resources for learning and improving skills in the Python programming language

 ### Software/utilities
 <img src="https://github.com/CIEHF/.github/blob/main/profile/softwareLogo.png" alt="" width="75" align="right" />